 We crossed into Montenegro, and I changed buses at Herceg Novi.
 It was late evening now and in the dusk we wound our way around Kotor Bay to the town of Kotor.
-I walked from the bus station into town, not knowing the way at all but successfully guessing.
-In the old town I realised my guide book was outrageously wrong about many essential things in Kotor.
+I walked from the bus station to the old town, where I realised my guide book was outrageously wrong about many essential things in Kotor.
 It said that there would be loads of people outside the old town offering accommodation; there was one old woman who sidled up to me and said “Hotel?” but her offers did not tempt me.
 It said the Hotel Vardar was nice and had rooms from 25 Euros; it was very, very nice and had rooms from well over 100 Euros.
 Everywhere else in town seemed to be full, and I was bracing myself for a pricy night.
 Luckily, the receptionist there took pity on me and after phoning around a few places, found me somewhere to stay for 40 Euros, in a noisy hot room above a restaurant.

 Accommodation in Kotor wasn’t cheap, but the town was pretty awesome.
-I went for a walk around the stone streets of the old town, and every street and every square seemed to be lined with restaurants, cafes, bars and clubs.
-It was a lively vibe and a hot evening.
+I went for a walk around, and every street and every square seemed to be lined with restaurants, cafes, bars and clubs.
 I had some food, got a drink, and took in the atmosphere.

 In the morning I got up early and went to climb the city walls.
-They looked incredible, dizzyingly steep and soaring up into the barren hills surrounding the town.
+They looked extremely steep, soaring up into the barren hills surrounding the town.
 Even at 7.30am it was hot going.
-But the views quickly got amazing, and the higher I went the more amazing they got.
-The trail was exhaustingly steep, and I even began to think I wouldn’t make it to the giant Montenegrin flag at the very top.
+I began to think at one point that I wouldn’t make it to the giant Montenegrin flag at the very top.
 My water was running low and I didn’t fancy getting dehydrated.
 But eventually I made it, and spent a while appreciating the wild scenery of the Gulf of Kotor.

 On my way back down I bumped into a local family, looking like they were struggling.
 They asked me how much further it was to the top, in broken English when they realised I was not local.
 I replied in broken Russian which I guessed would be more or less the same as broken Serbian.
 I checked later and it wasn’t far wrong.
 I told them it was ten minutes further, and they headed on.
 I returned to sea level, and got a bus to Podgorica.